 We do not at present assess commercial buildings (L2A and L2B).
 If you require a commercial EPC in Kent we are able to recommend someone.

-Part L is changing – new much stricter regulations will be enforced for dwellings where the build commences after 1st October 2010 .
-Call us if you need to determine which set of regulaions applies to your build.
-Buildings designed to the 2006 regulations will not pass the 2010 regulations. there are various differences between the two sets of regulations but the 2010 regulations are designed to reduce the Carbon emmissions and introduces new Fabric Energy Efficiency targets The targets are now set so low that new and innovative design and technologies are required to make dwellings pass .
+Part L is changing again – new much stricter regulations will be enforced for dwellings where the build commences after 1st April 2014 .
+Call us if you need to determine which set of regulations apply to your build.
+Buildings designed to the 2010 regulations will not pass the 2014 regulations. there are various differences between the two sets of regulations but the latest regulations are designed to further reduce the Carbon emmissions and introduces new Fabric Energy Efficiency targets The targets are now set so low that new and innovative design and technologies are required to make dwellings pass .
 We at Tophouse are fully qualified to assess your design to the new regulations.
 To avoid disappointment we recommend that we work with architect from the onset.

-- The target emission rate for the building.
+- The target emission rate and fabric energy efficiency for the building.

-- The calulated CO2 emission rate from the building as designed.
+- The calculated CO2 emission rate and fabric energy efficiency from the building as designed.

 - A list of specifications to which the dwelling is to be constructed.

-In practice this means that before you commence work you must get your plans and construction details assessed by a qualified assessor so that a compliance checklist is prepared and submitted to Building Control along with the plans and construction details.
+In practice this means that before you commence work you must get your plans and construction details assessed by a qualified assessor so that a compliance checklist is prepared and submitted to Building Control along with the other construction details.